Trump looks to scale back environmental reviews for projects

 “This may be the single biggest giveaway to polluters in the past 40 years,” said Brett Hartl, government affairs director at the Center for Biological Diversity, an environmental group that works to save endangered species.

 Trump has made slashing government regulation a hallmark of his presidency and held it out as a way to boost jobs.
-But environmental groups say the regulatory rollbacks threaten public health and make it harder to curb global warming.
-With Congress and the administration divided over how to boost infrastructure investment, the president is relying on his deregulation push to demonstrate progress.
+Environmental groups say the regulatory rollbacks threaten public health and make it harder to curb global warming.
+With Congress and the administration divided over how to increase infrastructure investment, the president is relying on his deregulation push to demonstrate progress.

+Opponents say the change will have an inordinate impact on predominantly minority communities.
+More than 1 million African Americans live within a half-mile of natural gas facilities and face a cancer risk above the Environmental Protection Agency's level of concern from toxins emitted by those facilities, according to a 2017 study by the Clean Air Task Force and the National Association for the Advancement of Colored People

+“Trump’s changes to NEPA aren’t surprising, but nonetheless again prove he and his administration have no regard for the impact their actions will have on our most vulnerable -- who are already overburdened by pollution, lack of access to healthcare, structural racism and other environmental injustices," said Mustafa Santiago Ali, a former associate administrator at the EPA's office of environmental justice.

-Georgia is emerging as a key swing state in the general election.
+For his announcement, Trump chose Georgia, a swing state in the general election.
 Trump won the Republican-leaning state by 5 percentage points in 2016, but some polls show him trailing former Vice President Joe Biden, the presumptive Democratic nominee.
 This will be Trump’s ninth trip to Georgia and his sixth visit to Atlanta during his presidency.

 The president's trip also comes as the state has seen coronavirus cases surge and now has tallied more than 12,000 confirmed cases and more than 3,000 deaths.